Teenuhansa99/Social-Activity-Job-Matcher/backend/README.md

 - Encode user input with Sentence Transformers
 - Compare with precomputed job embeddings
 - Return top 5 job recommendations with similarity scores
+- Fetch live job details for the top recommendation using Apify API